aredston19/aredston19.Github.io/CFB.md

 # Everything you want to know about the 2022 CFB season

 What is not to love about college football?
 131 teams playing games every Saturday can turn into utter chaos at a moment’s notice.
-From ESPN's college gameday pregame show Saturday mornings to the legendary Pac-12 after dark game, I can’t think of many better ways to spend a Saturday in the fall.
+From watching ESPN's college gameday pregame show Saturday mornings to the legendary Pac-12 after dark game, I can’t think of many better ways to spend a Saturday in the fall.

 As part of my data career jumpstart program I decided to visualize a number of metrics from the 2022 college football season using Tableau.
 The data I used can be found on [kaggle](https://www.kaggle.com/datasets/jeffgallini/college-football-team-stats-2019/code), and also on the NCAA’s website: <https://www.ncaa.com/stats/football/fbs>.